Hyperbolic groups acting improperly: Algebraic translation

 There are finitely many pairs of such orbits, and to each such pair we can associate the elements $p_1 = \ell_{p_{\orbit{\alpha}}}, p_2 = \ell_{p_{\orbit{\beta}}}, Q_1 = Q_{t(\orbit{\alpha})}, Q_2 = Q_{t(\orbit{\beta})}$.

-Since $X$ is a CAT$(0)$ cube complex, there are no non-backtracking edge-loops of length $2$ in any links in $X$, so applying Lemma \ref{l:no loop of length 2} with $K = \{ 1 \}$ we see that $1 \not\in p_1Q_1p_2Q_2$.
+Since $X$ is a CAT$(0)$ cube complex, there are no non-backtracking loops of length $2$ in any links in $X$, so applying Lemma \ref{l:no loop of length 2} with $K = \{ 1 \}$ we see that $1 \not\in p_1Q_1p_2Q_2$.
 The result now follows from Lemma \ref{l:no loop of length 2} with our choice of $K$. \end{proof}

-For edge-paths of length $2$ consisting of $1$--cells in the same $G$--orbit, the condition is slightly more complicated, as $K$--backtracking edge-paths are possible. \begin{theorem} Under Assumption \ref{SA} there exists a finite set $F_3 \subset \mc{Q}(G)^2 \times G^2$ so that for each $(Q_1,Q_2,p_1,p_2) \in F_3$ we have
+For paths of length $2$ consisting of $1$--cells in the same $G$--orbit, the condition is slightly more complicated, as $K$--backtracking paths are possible. \begin{theorem} Under Assumption \ref{SA} there exists a finite set $F_3 \subset \mc{Q}(G)^2 \times G^2$ so that for each $(Q_1,Q_2,p_1,p_2) \in F_3$ we have